 And while technology makes the job much easier, it can still be an enormous challenge to know where your property is at all times, especially when it is constantly moving around.

-For that reason, an effective asset management plan may include having an asset tracking system designed to let businesses know exactly where their valuables are at any given time.
+For that reason, an effective asset and inventory management plan may include having an asset and inventory tracking system designed to let businesses know exactly where their valuables are at any given time.

 Inventory Tracking vs. Asset Tracking

 Many businesses have a selection of physical assets they own that can move around and need to be tracked.
 We can divide these into two main categories.

 Inventory tracking generally refers to the tracking of goods that businesses never plan to see again, such as stores with items for sale.
 Since these items are in their inventory for a limited amount of time, they only need to be tracked over a relatively short period.
 For example, a store will want to track their goods through the supply chain and while they’re in stock; but once an item is sold, it is no longer of concern.

 Asset tracking is concerned with tracking items that a business permanently owns and uses repeatedly.
 Asset Management can broadly fit into these two categories:

 - Tools: Any physical item a person uses to do their job.
 This can be anything from construction equipment to medical equipment to laptops.